-There is no restriction for purposes of the use of the capital: By continuously issuing Shares to its Members, numbering 585 Members as at 31/12/2006, Oikocredit mobilises the capital needed to carry out its mission of development financing through project funding and to finance its Term Investment Portfolio.
+There is no restriction for purposes of the use of the capital: b continuously issuing Shares to its Members, numbering 600 Members as at 31/12/2008, Oikocredit mobilises the capital needed to carry out its mission of development financing through project funding and to finance its Term Investment Portfolio.

-6.2 General structure
+6.2.
+General structure

-Oikocredit forms the head of a group as defined in section 2:24b of the Dutch Civil Code in which the group companies Stichting Oikocredit International Support Foundation in Amersfoort, The Netherlands, Stichting Oikocredit International Share Foundation in Amersfoort, The Netherlands and Maanaveeya Holdings & Investments Private Limited, Hyderabad India are included.
+Oikocredit forms the head of a group as defined in section 2:24b of the Dutch Civil Code in which the group companies Stichting Oikocredit International Support Foundation in Amersfoort, The Netherlands, Stichting Oikocredit International Share Foundation in Amersfoort, The Netherlands, Financial Company Oikocredit Ukraine, in Lviv Ukraine and Maanaveeya Holdings & Investments Private Limited, Hyderabad India are included.

-Oikocredit forms a group as defined in section 2:24b of the Dutch Civil Code with International Support Foundation and the Oikocredit International Share Foundation in Amersfoort as these entities are organisationally linked to Oikocredit as (some of) its Board Members also form the board of both foundations.
-Further Oikocredit has one subsidiary, which is Maanaveeya Holdings & Investments Private Ltd, Hyderabad, India in which it holds 100% of the redeemable, non-convertible preference shares and 75% of the ordinary shares.
+Oikocredit forms a group as defined in section 2:24b of the Dutch Civil Code with International Support Foundation and the Oikocredit International Share Foundation in Amersfoort as these entities are organisationally linked to Oikocredit as (some of) its Board Members also form the Board of both foundations.
+Further Oikocredit has one subsidiary, which is Maanaveeya Holdings & Investments Private Ltd, Hyderabad, India in which it holds 100 % of the ordinary shares.